 Rams 2021 offseason moves

-Key free agent losses: S John Johnson (to Browns), RB Malcom Brown (to Dolphins)
+Free agent losses: S John Johnson (to Browns), RB Malcom Brown (to Dolphins), C Austin Blythe (to Chiefs), TE Gerald Everette (to Seahawks), WR Josh Reynolds (to Titans)